BrentDouglas/chainlink/README.md

 `sudo iptables -A INPUT -i lo -d 224.0.0.0/4 -j ACCEPT`

-Create the directories `/var/run/chainlink` and `/var/log/chainlink`.

-Maven will copy the chainlink daemon and relevent test jars into a directory specified in `test.properties` (/tmp by default), start it before running the tests and stop it afterwards.
+The background process should have the following properties passed to it, either through the `CHAINLINK_OPTS` environment variable or `chainlink-tck.properties`:

+>     jgroups.bind_address=127.0.0.1
+>     java.net.preferIPv4Stack=true

+Failsafe should also be provided the same properties.
 To execute the tests you can run something like this (though any injector and repository profile can be used):

 `mvn clean install -Ptck -Pin-cdi -Ptr-infinispan -Djgroups.bind_addr=127.0.0.1 -Djava.net.preferIPv4Stack=true`

-If you kill maven halfway through execution you might need to shut it down afterwards which you can do by running `/tmp/chainlink-<version>/bin/chainlink -k`.

 ## License